10G-PON: Optical distribution network

-PON Optical Distribution Networks use single-mode optical fibre in the outside plant, optical splitters and optical distribution frames, duplexed so that both upstream and downstream share the same fibre on separate wavelengths.
+PON optical distribution networks use single-mode optical fibre in the outside plant, optical splitters and optical distribution frames, duplexed so that both upstream and downstream share the same fibre on separate wavelengths.
 10G-PON is no exception with similar reach to previous standards but supporting a higher split ratio of 128 users per PON, or more using reach extenders/amplifiers.
 Optical splitters creating a point to multipoint topology are also the same technology as those used by other PON systems.
 This means any PON network should be upgradable by changing the ONT and OLT terminals at each end, with no change to the fibre itself unless different connectors are chosen.

 "An Optical Distribution Network (ODN) being installed today will likely need to support four or more generations of PON over its expected 30 – 40 year life...
 The fibre should enable maximum flexibility to support any potential new PON technology, be protected with proven, reliable cabling making it easy to install and reliable, and be joined by advanced, low labor and low loss connectivity.
 The cost of the ODN materials (fibre, cable, and connectivity) at only about 8% comprises a surprisingly small portion of the total network cost."

 In an effort to extend the reach with support for 128 splits, the standard supports a range of optical budgets from 29 dB to 31 dB.
 A draft update to the standard is expected to further extend this to 33 dB and 35 dB budget classifications.
 A PON with a 35 dB optical budget could span 25 km or more and be shared/split among 128 subscribers.
+XGS-PON also supports split ratios of up to 1:128.

 Some ONTs can receive a broad range of optical spectrum from 1480 nm to 1580 nm, so making the 10G-PON downstream signal visible to G-PON receivers.
 As a result, ONTs must block the unwanted downstream signals with a wavelength blocking filter (WBF), a small passive optical device.